NCAlgebra/NC/DOCUMENTATION/MANUAL/Basic.md

 `NCReplaceList`, which are analogous to the standard `ReplaceAll` (`/.`), `ReplaceRepeated` (`//.`), `Replace` and `ReplaceList`.
 Note that one rarely uses `NCReplace` and `NCReplaceList`.

+See the Section [Advanced Rules and Replacement](#AdvancedReplace) for a deeper discussion on some issues involved with rules and replacements in `NCAlgebra`.

 **Version 5:** the commands `Substitute` and `Transform` have been deprecated in favor of the above nc versions of `Replace`.